-- While "run" or "hide" are the two primary options, consideration must be given to the "fight".
+- i.
 It is possible that while you are running or if you are barricaded in a room you may still encounter the active shooter.
-In any of these cases the other options (running or hiding) may be unavailable, and if your life is in danger then you will have to decide to fight to survive. - There are no "rules" when it comes to fighting an active shooter.
-You have the right to live. - Use anything available as a weapon (improvised weapons). - Commit to your actions. - If you are with others, attack as group all at once.
-TEAMWORK - Throw things at the intruder. - Do not stop fighting until the shooter is subdued. - Once you encounter the police raise your hands above your head, obey all commands.
+In any of these cases the other options (running or hiding) may be unavailable, and if your life is in danger then you will have to decide to fight to survive. - ii.
+There are no "rules" when it comes to fighting an active shooter.
+You have the right to live. - iii.
+Use anything available as a weapon (improvised weapons). - iv.
+Commit to your actions. - v.
+If you are with others, attack as group all at once.
+TEAMWORK - vi.
+Throw things at the intruder. - vii.
+Do not stop fighting until the shooter is subdued.

+Once you encounter the police raise your hands above your head, obey all commands.
 This may involve being handcuffed or keeping your hands in the air.
 Responding officers may not know the identity of the intruder and will need to treat everyone as a risk until circumstances can be investigated.
 Further directions will be given once the situation has been investigated.